flaforgue/starter-openapi/readme.md

 And visit [http://localhost:8080](http://localhost:8080)

 ## Project structure presentation

+This structure is perfectly adapted for a REST API, but be modified to fit other types of API.
+The goal is to have a resource based organization to make it easy to add more and more resources because your API will grow fast !

+Here are the responsabilities of each folder :

 - resources : contains one foler per resource managed by the API
 - resources/*/routes : contains one file per route pattern for the resource